-- Avoid kits that use laboratory analysis for water in a sample collected at less than 500 psi. - Try further purging of fill lines and sampler when water is out of specification. - Note that laboratory analysis of high-pressure samples is superior to any indicator tube measurement. - Note that the use of indicator tubes is acceptable for regulatory (OSHA and DOSH) purposes but does not meet NFPA requirements for accuracy or sensitivity.
+- Try further purging of fill lines and sampler when water is out of specification. - Note that laboratory analysis of high-pressure samples is superior to any indicator tube measurement. - Note that the use of indicator tubes is acceptable for regulatory (OSHA and Division of Occupational Safety and Health [DOSH]) purposes but does not meet NFPA requirements for accuracy or sensitivity. - We cannot recommend any low pressure (< 500 psi) sample container for use with water vapor measurements.